Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 character doing their action in a fun and creative way, the Storyteller should reward them.
-If the action described is reasonable and adds to the Scene, the Storyteller should simply let the Player dictate what happens without a roll—if a (non-clumsy) character swings from a chandelier in order to drop down on top of an enemy, don’t slow that down with an Athletics roll.
+If the action described is reasonable and adds to the Scene, the Storyteller should simply let the Player dictate what happens without a roll—if a character swings from a chandelier in order to drop down on top of an enemy, don’t slow that down with an Athletics roll.

 If a roll is still required, the Storyteller should grant +2 Dice (or +1 to a Defense) for the action being performed—a reward and encouragement